-In September we quietly introduced a new feature to our administrative control panel which would allow Jungle Disk account administrators to login with their Google accounts.
+In September we quietly introduced a new feature to our administrative control panel that allows Jungle Disk account administrators to log in with their Google accounts.
 This is our first integration with a third-party identity provider, and will be hopefully the first of many to come.
-Currently, the functionality is narrow, but will allow an existing Jungle Disk administrator to login to their Control Panel using their Google account, provided that the email address matches the email address on file with Jungle Disk.
-This could be quite beneficial for customers who wish to protect access to their Control Panel with Two-Factor Authentication (2FA).
-For example, a customer with a Google account that utilizes 2FA would be required to authenticate with both factors before getting access to the Jungle Disk Control Panel.
+Currently, the functionality is narrow, but will allow an existing Jungle Disk administrator to login to their control panel using their Google account, provided that the email address matches the email address on file with Jungle Disk.
+This could be quite beneficial for customers who wish to protect access to their control panel with two-factor authentication (2FA).
+For example, a customer with a Google account that utilizes 2FA would be required to authenticate with both factors before getting access to the Jungle Disk control panel.

 Users have fewer usernames and passwords to manage.

 Administrators have greater control over what sites/services have been granted access to user data.

 Administrators can enforce 2FA/MFA for all of their users.

 Given these advantages, we’re looking to expand this feature set in the coming months.
 Some of the ideas on the table are:

 User management/creation via Google G Suite admin - Allow G Suite administrators to connect their domain to a Jungle Disk account in order to ease the process of user creation and management.

 User authentication/authorization in the browser and Jungle Disk client - Our customers have told us they want to see us expand this functionality to all Jungle Disk users, not just the administrator.
 To enable this functionality for Jungle Disk users, we would enable this type of authentication in our web access website and in our desktop software.